About the project

 The purpose of phase one is to develop educational materials for the teaching of citizenship in primary schools.
 There are very few resources available for teaching citizenship education in schools, and none that are created by children for children.
 The CPA/Proof of Concept (PoC) is an innovation project that aims to address this gap.
 We do this by collaboratively working with children and teachers to produce ‘photo-stories’ (photographs and stories) about the things in the world that matter to primary aged children and to work out how best to use these resources for teaching citizenship in the classroom.
 We call this the ‘workshop’ phase of the project.
 We will also be carrying out an evaluation of the workshops.

-Setting up a functioning archive that children can submit their photos to.
+Children’s Photography Archive: Setting up a functioning archive where children can submit their photos.

 The purpose of phase two is to establish the Children’s Photography Archive (CPA) that can receive photographic submissions from children photographers, and projects working with children and photography.
 In order to do so we will be developing protocols and good practice in the archiving of children’s photography which follows GDPR legislation, ethical visual practice, and submission procedures so that children under 18 can deposit their photographs to the archive and the archive is ready to receive and create ‘collections’ of children’s photography.

-Melissa Nolas has an interdisciplinary background in the human and social sciences and works at Goldsmiths, University of London in the Department of Sociology.
+Melissa Nolas is a Senior Lecturer in Sociology at Goldsmiths, University of London.
 She is the co-Director of the Childhood Publics Research Programme and the Children’s Photography Archive and the co-editor of the online journal entanglements: experiments in multimodal ethnography.
 Her research interests are in human agency and everyday life; childhood, youth and family lives; women’s health; social and economic change; civic and political practices across the life course; multimodal ethnography and creative research methods; archives and photography; publics creating methodologies.